poetry & things

 leafy vines of garland rings, nature weaved

-perfectly a tranquil scene of bonny swans
+a tranquil scene of bonny swans

 float silently amidst fallen petals

-soft nests of downy feathers, wispy on the winds
+soft nests of downy feathers fly

-that a woodland summer drifts on
+a woodland summer drifts upon.

 Walking home